Chinese hackers stole 60,000 emails from US State Department in Microsoft hack, Senate staffer says | Law-Order

 Chinese hackers stole 60,000 emails from US State Department in Microsoft hack, Senate staffer says

 Chinese hackers who subverted Microsoft's email platform earlier this year managed to steal tens of thousands of emails from U.S. State Department accounts, a Senate staffer told Reuters on Wednesday.
-The staffer, who attended a briefing of State Department IT officials earlier Wednesday, said the officials told lawmakers that 60,000 emails were stolen from 10 different State Department accounts.
+The staffer, who attended a briefing of State Department IT officials, said the officials told lawmakers that 60,000 emails were stolen from 10 different State Department accounts.

-Chinese hackers who subverted Microsoft's email platform earlier this year managed to steal tens of thousands of emails from U.S. State Department accounts, a Senate staffer told Reuters on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)